-The Trust, on behalf of the Funds, has delegated the voting of portfolio securities to the Adviser.
-The Adviser has adopted proxy voting policies and procedures (the "Proxy Voting Policy") for the voting of proxies on behalf of client accounts for which the Adviser has voting discretion, including the Funds.
-Under the Proxy Voting Policy, portfolio securities held by a Fund are to be voted in the best interests of that Fund.
+The Trust, on behalf of the Fund, has delegated the voting of portfolio securities to the Adviser.
+The Adviser has adopted proxy voting policies and procedures (the "Proxy Voting Policy") for the voting of proxies on behalf of client accounts for which the Adviser has voting discretion, including the Fund.
+Under the Proxy Voting Policy, portfolio securities held by the Fund are to be voted in the best interests of the Fund.